LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ### Power electronics
 The L298N H bridge controls two DC motors.
 For each motor:

-- Two logic signals set the motor state: direction, brake, or free-wheels.
+- Two logic signals set the 4 states: direction CW or CCW, brake, or freewheel.
-- One logic signal power-up the motor depending on to the state defined.
-This third signal is modulated with a 100Hz square periodic signal (PWM) whose duty cycle vary from 0% to 100%.
+- The third logic signal power the motor depending on to the state defined.

+The third signal is modulated with a 100Hz square periodic signal whose duty cycle vary from 0% to 100% (PWM).
 It sets the torque for the motor.

-The flat multicolor rubbon connects 6 logic control signal (3 for each motor) from the Microstick II dsPIC to the input of the L298N H bridge.
+The flat multicolor rubbon connects 6 logic control signal (3 for each motor) from the Microstick II dsPIC output to the of the L298N H bridge.

 {{< figure
 src="/img/pendulum_base.png"